forrestthewoods/fts_commute_visualizer/README.md

 ===

 #### What is fts_commute_visualizer

-A tool I built to help visualize how long it takes to commute
+A tool I built to help visualize how long it takes to commute based on a variety of factors.

+#### What license.
+All source code is embedded with a dual license.
+Choose either MIT or Unlicense.
+See index.html for details.

+#### What is FTS?
+My initials; Forrest Thomas Smith.

+#### Why single file?
+Why would this be more than one file?
+It's a simple project.
+The whole thing is just 1200 lines of code.
+Google Maps does all the real work.

+It doesn't need a framework.
+It doesn't need a build system.
+It doesn't even need jquery.
+[Vanilla JS](http://vanilla-js.com/) is more than enough.